 We are back talking about personality and states vs. traits, but Dr. Geller will expand on this and bring it into a social context.
 How does an old dog learn new tricks?
 Can we influence pro-social and cultural changes that will ultimately influence personalities?
 Is our current culture of independence going to sustain or must we switch to a culture of interdependence?
 There are so many considerations when talking about how our behavior influences others, but shouldn't we be trying to make this a better world for all (instead of just for ourselves)?

 Today we are joined by Dr. Jessica Glass-Kendorski, PHD, NCSP, BCBA-D and Dr. Rich Allen, PSYD, NCSP, BCBA-D from PCOM.
 If you are looking for a program that melds school psychology and the principles of behavior, you have found your program!
 The amount of individualization that you will find within this program is immense.
 With faculty that strive to bring the science of behavior to other fields and build a community of professionals, potential students have the opportunity to learn, research, and network!

 The goal of ABA practitioners is to help consumers of behavior-analytic services achieve meaningful outcomes.
 Such a noble goal demands the identification and implementation of effective interventions.
-It is clear the implementation of effective treatment involves the manipulation of relevant environmental events influencing the behavior of consumers.

 Many of us have taken a course on motivation and are not new to Maslow's Hierarchy of Needs, but did you know that toward the end of his life Maslow revised this hierarchy?